bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 {{{ .components.widgets.blog.kotlinsite.DemoWidget }}}

+It additionally renders differently depending on the site's color mode.
+You can click this color mode button
+${.components.widgets.button.ColorModeButton} to observe the results yourself.

 Here's the [Kotlin source](https://github.com/bitspittle/bitspittle.dev/blob/b5ce2d5a53e2017a6bd89b55dd6e855634587d51/src/jsMain/kotlin/dev/bitspittle/site/components/widgets/blog/kotlinsite/DemoWidget.kt#L39).

 Among other things, Silk provides a helpful `Canvas2d` widget which makes it easy to register some code that will